 Jutta Brunnée began a five-year term as dean of the University of Toronto’s faculty of law on Jan.
 1. Dr. Brunnée previously served as interim dean of the faculty of law and associate dean of graduate studies, where she helped launch the Global Professional Master of Law Program and revitalize the June Callwood scholarship for Indigenous graduate students.
 Dr. Brunnée also taught a course at the Hague Academy of International Law and was elected to the Institut de droit international based in Geneva.

-Yann Arthur has been appointed coordinator of campus recreation and wellness in Cape Breton University’s department of athletics.
-Mr. Arthur first joined CBU in 1998 as the fitness and active living coordinator.
+Yann Artur has been appointed coordinator of campus recreation and wellness in Cape Breton University’s department of athletics.
+Mr. Artur first joined CBU in 1998 as the fitness and active living coordinator.
 In 2012, he became the manager of the Cape Breton Health and Recreation Complex.
 In his new role, he will work to increase intramural activities and wellness-focused initiatives such as yoga and meditation.

 Ted Hewitt has been reappointed president of the Social Sciences and Humanities Research Council of Canada for a three-year term effective March 1.
 Dr. Hewitt has been president of SSHRC since 2015 and served as the inaugural chair of the Canada Research Coordinating committee from 2017 to 2019.
 Before this, he was vice-president, research and international relations, at Western University, where he was a professor of sociology since 1989.